ldeso/klima.leodesouza.net/src/whitepaper.md

 and processes are unwieldy and will not allow the product to scale to its potential given the opportunity.

-Hence we present **Klima 2.0** as a fundamental capital, liquidity and execution layer for wholesale Carbon trading.
+Hence we present **Klima&nbsp;2.0** as a fundamental capital, liquidity and execution layer for wholesale Carbon trading.

 ### 1.1 Client base